chalabi2/akt-evmos/README.md

       profile: node
       count: 1
 ```
-* Step 3) click through the deployment transactions
+* Step 3) Click through the deployment transactions, selecting a bid and submitting the manifest
+* Step 4) Wait for the image to propogate and the node to sync

 ### Interaction
-Connecting to the RPC or utilizing the Akash deployed node as a peer is as easy as adding the node id (printed in the logs) and Akash URI to a typical node config.toml file.
+Connecting to the RPC or utilizing the Akash deployed node as a peer is as easy as adding the node id (printed in the logs or by clicking the URI and interacting with the RPC to visit the /status page and getting the node-id from there) and Akash URI to a typical node config.toml file under persistent peers.
 Further configuration can be found at the [Omni-Bus Repo](https://github.com/ovrclk/cosmos-omnibus)